AzadCloudDevOps/node-todo-cicd/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For better understanding, please refer the [Article](https://akash-zade.hashnode.dev/complete-jenkins-cicd-project)_
+_For more understanding, please refer the [Article](https://akash-zade.hashnode.dev/complete-jenkins-cicd-project)_